|Ordered||20 Jan 1941|

 Sunk 11 June 1943 south-east of Iceland, in position 63.20N, 10.30W, by depth charges from a British B-17 Fortress aircraft (Sqdn.
 206/R).
 46 dead (all hands lost).

 Attacks on this boat and other events

 11 Jun 1943

 Aircraft attack, aircraft shot down:British B-17 Flying Fortress FA704 (RAF Sqdn 206/R, pilot W/C R.B.
 Thomson)

-The sinking of U-417The Fortress began the attack at 11.10 hours in the Atlantic SE of Iceland.
-Despite AA hits in the nose, cockpit, mainplanes, bomb bay and rear turret, the pilot dropped his depth charges on target.
+The sinking of U-417The Flying Fortress began the attack at 11.10 hours in the Atlantic SE of Iceland.
+Despite AA hits to the nose, cockpit, mainplanes, bomb bay and rear turret, the pilot dropped his depth charges on target.
 Several survivors from U-417 were seen in the water after she sank, but none were rescued.

 Thomson (CO of 206 Squadron) had to ditch shortly afterwards and all eight aircrew managed to get into one dinghy, although without supplies.
-On 14 June an American Catalina (USN VP-84/P-3, pilot Lt Douglas S. Vieira, USNR) attempted to land nearby, but crashed, and its crew of nine also found themselves adrift, in two rafts.
+On 14 June an American Catalina flying boat (USN VP-84/P-3, pilot Lt Douglas S. Vieira, USNR) attempted to land nearby, but crashed, and its crew of nine also found themselves adrift, in two rafts.
 While the crew of the Fortress was located and rescued the same day by a British Catalina (190 Sqdn RAF, pilot S/L J.A.
 Holmes, DFC), the Catalina crew was not found until five days later.
 There was only one survivor, the others having died of exposure.(Sources: Franks/Zimmerman)

 1 recorded attack on this boat.